 - Special Fee:

 Course DescriptionExplores fitness instruction and leadership for group fitness classes.
 Covers components of group fitness classes, styles of group exercise, and teaching methods.
-Required: Current fitness technology student or instructor permission.
+Prerequisites: Acceptance to the Fitness Technology Program or instructor approval, and WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course